Quotations and Allusions in

 History (1841); German philosopher Friedrich Nietzsche (1844–1900),

-concepts of “master morality”, and “slave morality”; French writer Georges
+introduced the twin concepts of “master morality”, and “slave morality”; French

-father of anarcho-syndicalism but also an unintentional source of inspiration
+spiritual father of anarcho-syndicalism but also an unintentional source of

 the last